EmiRodr1guez/The-Sequence-Of-Nature/README.md

 to build Sequence of Nature.
 <br>
 <br>
-1.We discovered that in order to find the frequency of a song a WAV file had to be fed into the program.
+1. We discovered that in order to find the frequency of a song a WAV file had to be fed into the program.
 <br>
 <br>